irigon/the-one-integration-with-scala/toolkit/smrm/README.md

 ```

 You can paste this query at [overpass-turbo](https://overpass-turbo.eu/) to get a preview of the data.
-To retrieve the xml, call `https://overpass-api.de/api/interpreter?data={query}` with the query code urlescaped
+To retrieve the xml, call `https://overpass-api.de/api/interpreter?data={query}` with the query code
+urlencoded or export it via the overpass-turbo website.

 Then run the script as